Skip to content

 OpenTelemetry Sampling Best Practices

-Full-chain data can indeed help relevant personnel to promptly and accurately identify business issues.
-However, the probability of business problems occurring in enterprises is generally low, and full-chain sampling has its own advantages and disadvantages.
+Full-chain data can indeed greatly assist relevant personnel in promptly and accurately identifying business issues.
+However, the probability of business problems occurring in enterprises is generally very low, and full-chain sampling has its own advantages and disadvantages.

 Advantages